granierregis/MSSE640-2025summer/Assignment5.md

 # ASSIGNMENT #5 (IN PROGRESS)

-# WARNING:  THIS ASSIGNMENT IS UNDER DEVELOPMENT
-- This assignment is still under development.
-It will be finished a week before it is due or earlier.
-- When this warning disappears and the assignment title says "COMPLETE" it will be done.

 ## Objective
 This week you will:
 Work with branches while collaborating with others in the class.